Introduction

 If we did not meet

-In the hollow verbs, we see that و and ى are dropped in the third person masculine and feminine singular, the second person masculine, and in the first person singular and plural.
-The remaining pattern will have the و and ى, respectively, in the conjugation.
+When examining the hollow verbs, we notice that both و and ى are omitted in the third person singular masculine and feminine, the second person masculine, as well as the first person singular and plural.
+However, the rest of the conjugation pattern retains the presence of و and ى, depending on the specific form.

 Singular